stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 This section describes the settings for Java SDK 2.x and Python 3.x.
 Check the [quickstarts](https://cloud.google.com/dataflow/docs/quickstarts) for more information.

 ## Java and Maven
 If you use Java and Apache Maven, you need to run the following command to create the Maven project containing the Apache Beam WordCount source code.
-Note, you only need the last four lines if you are behind a proxy, otherwise, feel free to skip them.

 ```
 $ mvn archetype:generate \